ASD-Blueprint/desktop.gov.au/blueprint/abac/admin-disable-inactive-users.md

 The following is a sample script that is used to query Microsoft Graph for user sign in information:

 - Users that have not signed in within 30 days are disabled,
-- emergency administrative accounts (break glass) are exempt,
+- Emergency administrative accounts (break glass) are exempt, and
-- accounts that have not yet logged onto are exempt.
+- Accounts that have not yet logged onto are exempt.

 The script is ideally ran within an Azure Automation account on a schedule.
 The permissions delegated to the script to disable user accounts would be granted to the Azure Automation RunAs account within the tenant.